Roller skating: Speed skating

 Speed skating originally started on traditional roller skates, quads or four wheels per skate.
 The first organized, national competition was held in 1938 in Detroit Michigan at the Arena Gardens Roller Rink, once home of "Detroit's Premier Sports Palace.
 The Arena opened in 1935 as roller skating began its ascension as a top sport.
 In the early years, competitors representing the mid-west states, primarily Illinois, Indiana, Michigan and Ohio dominated the sport.
 By 1950 as rinks hired speed skating coaches who trained competitors, the east and west coast began to compete effectively for the national titles.
 But in the early years, national titles were dominated by Chicago, Detroit, Cleveland and Cincinnati.

 As rules were established for state and national competitions, the speed skating season began in fall and continued through spring leading up to a state tournament.
 Eventually approximately 1947, due to the growth of speed skating, the top three places at a state tournament would qualify skaters for a regional tournament.
 The top three places at regional tournaments then went on to compete at a national tournament.
 Skaters could qualify as individuals or as part of a two-person or four-person (relay) team.
 Qualification at regional events could warrant an invite to the Olympic Training Center in Colorado Springs, CO for a one-week training session on their outdoor velodrome.
 Inline speed skating is a competitive non-contact sport on inline skates.
 Variants include indoor, track and road racing, with many different grades of skaters, so the whole family can compete.

-Jam Skating
+Jam skating

 Jam skating is a skating style consisting of a combination of dance, gymnastics, and roller skating, performed on roller skates.
-Jam skating is the predominant style of skating featured in the documentary film United Skates.
+The 2018 documentary film United Skates prominently features the technique.